Communities

 This doesn't fully address what you ask here, but I do see a couple of differences: 1. we're putting this functionality in at the start (which should at least help us understand what it is/isn't good for, I hope) and 2.
 The expectation of someone using SO is that it's a Q&A site, by how they sell themselves.
 That we're selling ourselves as not just a Q&A site should, I hope, change the expectation of such features

-ShowMeBillyJo‭ wrote over 3 years ago · edited over 3 years ago
+ShowMeBillyJo‭ wrote about 4 years ago · edited about 4 years ago

 @Mithrandir24601 Those are perfectly fair points I hadn't thought of.
 Might have to make some edits. 🤔 Thanks.